 What should I do if my computer becomes unstable when it enters a power saving mode while the built-in MOTION EYE camera is in use?

-- Do not place your computer into Sleep or Hibernate mode while you are using the built-in MOTION EYE camera. - □ If your computer automatically enters Sleep or Hibernate mode, change the corresponding power saving mode setting.
-To change the setting, see Using the Power Saving Modes (page 130).
+If your computer automatically enters Sleep or Hibernate mode, change the corresponding power saving mode setting.
+To change the setting, see Using the Power Saving Modes (page 105).